Travel.State.Gov > International Travel > Country Information > Ethiopia International Travel Information

 Medication: Carry prescription medication in original packaging, along with your doctor’s prescription.
 If the quantity of drugs exceeds that which would be expected for personal use, a permit from the Ministry of Health is required.

 Altitude: Addis Ababa is located more than 7,000 feet above sea level and many tourist areas are considerably higher.
-Altitude may cause problems for travelers in/transiting Ethiopia, particularly those who suffer from respiratory or heart conditions.
+The altitude may cause health problems for travelers in/transiting Ethiopia, particularly those who suffer from respiratory or heart conditions.
 Travelers may experience shortness of breath, fatigue, nausea, headaches, and sleep problems.

 The following diseases are prevalent: